RI DAILY

 You might think that distinguished, informed opinions like these would demolish the nonsense of race.

-Ashley Montagu imagined he did with Man’s Most Dangerous Myth.
+Ashley Montagu imagined he did that with Man’s Most Dangerous Myth.
 But he was wrong.

 Look at any newspaper.
 Read entertainment options.
 Walk through any major city… People are thrown into categories based on phony racial characteristics.